A methodology for building AI agents

 | Transcripts (JSONL) | Complete session history | Search only |

-The index is limited to 200 lines.
+The index is capped at 200 lines.
 Each entry is a pointer, not content.
-When the model needs details, it loads the corresponding topic file.
-Raw history is accessible only through search.
+When the model needs details, it loads the matching topic file.
+The raw history is accessible only through search.

-Consolidation happens in the background via a forked sub-agent (autoDream) that merges observations, removes contradictions, and updates the index.
-Three conditions must be met: 24h since last consolidation, 5+ accumulated sessions, and an acquired lock.
+Consolidation happens in the background through a forked sub-agent (autoDream) that merges observations, removes contradictions, and updates the index.
+Three conditions must be met: 24h since the last consolidation, 5+ accumulated sessions, and an acquired lock.

-But the most important design principle is this one:
+The most important design principle, though, is this one:

-The model is instructed to always verify against actual code before acting on a memory.
-If memory contradicts reality, reality wins, and memory gets updated.
+The model is instructed to verify against the real code before acting on a memory.
+If memory contradicts reality, reality wins and memory gets updated right after.

-This pattern isn't an arbitrary choice by Anthropic.
-Andrej Karpathy independently describes the same architecture in a recent thread on personalized agent memory.
-His four principles: explicit and inspectable memory (not a black box), markdown files rather than a database ("file over app"), data under user control, and swappable model ("BYOAI").
-That's exactly what MEMORY.md does: markdown files, verifiable, local, model-independent.
+This pattern is not an arbitrary choice by Anthropic.
+Andrej Karpathy independently describes the same architecture in a recent thread on personalized memory for AI agents.
+He defends four principles there: explicit and inspectable memory rather than a black box, markdown files rather than a database (his "file over app"), data that stays under the user's control, and a swappable model ("BYOAI").
+What MEMORY.md does in Claude Code matches that description almost exactly: markdown files, verifiable, local, independent of the model.

 Principle 4.
 Defense in depth, not width

-The bashSecurity.ts file contains 23 numbered checks applied to every command before execution.
+The analyses describe a bashSecurity.ts file that would contain 23 numbered checks applied to every command before execution.
 18 Zsh builtins blocked (eval, exec, source, trap...).
 Unicode injection detection (zero-width spaces).
 Path traversal verification with Unicode normalization.

 | Layer | Function |